Seven Foundational Principles to Have as CEO – Part A

 ACTION STEPS

-If some of these principles are new to you, I would like to encourage you to identify two or three of them and begin to implement them into your business.
+If some of these principles are new to you, I would like to encourage you to identify one or two of them and begin to implement them into your business.
 Every month, take time to stop and review how you are doing and continue with the list until you feel you have confidently adapted these strategies.
+Do you have any key principles that you implement related to what you read today?
+Please share it with us in the comments section and help me and others learn too.